 Drone For Delivery Projects

-There are many projects and investment capital being put into the areas of collision avoidance and drone delivery systems.
-The potential in this field are huge and there are many slightly different fields of technology been used especially for collision avoidance.
+There are quite a few projects and big investment capital being put into the areas of collision avoidance and drone delivery systems.
+The potential in this field are huge and there are various fields of technology been used especially for collision avoidance.

 Here are a few drone delivery projects which are ongoing.

 In June 2016 – Independent drone delivery service Flirtey and Dr. Timothy Amukele at Johns Hopkins successfully conducted the first ship-to-shore drone delivery in the U.S. on the New Jersey coastline, for the United Nations and the American Red Cross.